 x- naming convention.

 Redocly has implemented a number of specification extensions to help you enrich your API documentation and adapt your OpenAPI definitions to different scenarios.
-This page lists specification extensions currently supported by Reference docs and Redoc.

 The specification extensions are grouped according to the element(s) of the OpenAPI specification that they extend.
 Specification extensions can only be used in the sections of your OpenAPI definition that support them - for example, you can't use an extension that modifies the